 As the official University photo ID, your Action Card serves multiple purposes: access to campus facilities, University Libraries (to check out books), and NCAA athletic events, to name a few.
-New faculty and staff typically receive information about Action Cards during their orientation process.
+Faculty and staff generally receive instructions about Action Cards during orientation.
 For more information, visit actcard.ua.edu or call (205) 348-2288.

 myBama is the online portal for UA faculty, staff, and students.
 It provides access to email, course information, campus news, and other resources.
 For help with myBama, contact the IT Service Desk at (205) 348-5555 or email@example.com.

 Once you are officially assigned to a course, the University Supply Store will email you an online form to select the textbooks and other materials for your course.
-Include all the materials students must purchase, plus any free or open access materials (OER).
+Include all the materials students must purchase, plus any free or open access materials (OER) you plan to use.
 Visit the Supe Store’s Faculty page for more information.

 Office of Disability Services (ODS)

 The Office of Disability Services provides academic accommodations to students with documented disabilities.
 This website describes the services available to students, as well as your role in the accommodations process.